Safety Centre: Hazard Alley

 Most of the unit's floorspace is occupied by Hazard Alley, a full-sized interactive "set" where several safety scenarios are simulated.
 It consists of two streets, a lake area and a farm (all inside), on which there are twelve scenarios in total.
 Each scenario is visited in turn by the groups, led by a volunteer guide.
 Groups spend ten minutes on each scenario, making the average session two hours long.

 Groups typically contain six children, who are accompanied by one of the centre's guides.
 School age children are usually year three (age 7-8) and year six (age 10-11), but can vary anywhere between years two and seven.
 A session is called a "tour", throughout which there will be three opportunities for each member of the group (in pairs) to attempt a simulated 999 call.
 This is designed to build their confidence should a real emergency ever present itself.
 The scenarios are as follows:

 Number 2, Brooks Street - A fire simulation.
 Children discuss the importance of smoke alarms, and what to do in case of fire.
-Two children attempt a 999 call (one of them was Luke Lasenby[references available on requests]).
+Two children attempt a 999 call.

 Number 4, Brooks Street - A demonstration of dangers within the home, particularly dangers posed to young children such as lit cigarettes and alcohol.
 Contains a living room area and a kitchen area.

 Number 8, Brooks Street - A "cinema".
 Schools are given the option of two interactive videos: a film portraying the consequences of vandalism, or an interactive quiz about internet safety, particularly in chat rooms.

 Building site - Children are invited to identify ten significant dangers found on building sites, as well as discussing measures that can be put in place to reduce danger.
 A "burning car" demonstration reiterates the fire safety message, and two children make a 999 call.

 Road safety - Children are shown a demonstration of stopping distances, and attempt to cross the "road" using a full-size pelican crossing.
 The importance of high-visibility clothing and bicycle helmets is demonstrated.

 Railway - A full-scale train simulation indicates the dangers of trespassing on railway lines.
 There is also an in-depth discussion of the dangers of high voltage cables and electrified tracks.